TamberP/goon2016/README.md

 # GOONSTATION 2016 #
+# But not really #

-Official release of goonstation from 2016-03-04, based on revision 35cd644.
+This *was* the Official release of goonstation from 2016-03-04, based on revision 35cd644.
+The rest of the original README is continued below.

+It's been chopped about since then, with some fixes (and some heinous bodges) to make it compile & run under byond 516.

+Do feel free to poke at fixing other bits if you want, but it's mostly for hysterical interest.

+- Tam

+# Original README continues #

 The original, non-updated version of this repository is commit d8a2d60.